 - (a) Responsible party.
-The responsible party shall comply with this section. - (b) Storm Water Management Plan.
+The responsible party shall comply with this section. implement a post-construction stormwater management plan that incorporates the requirements of this section. - (b) Storm Water Management Plan.
 A written stormwater management plan in accordance with section 98-409 shall be developed and implemented for each post-construction site. - (c) Maintenance of effort.
-For redevelopment sites where the redevelopment will be replacing older development that was subject to post-construction performance standards of NR 151 in effect on or after October 1, 2004, the responsible party shall meet the total suspended solids reduction, peak flow control, infiltration, and protective areas standards applicable to the older development or meet the redevelopment standards of this article, whichever is more stringent. - (d) Requirements.
+For redevelopment sites where the redevelopment will be replacing older development that was subject to post-construction performance standards of NR 151 in effect on or after October 1, 2004, the responsible party shall meet the total suspended solids reduction, peak flow control, infiltration, and protective areas standards applicable to the older development or meet the redevelopment standards of this article, whichever is more stringent. - (de) Requirements.
 The storm water management plan required under subsection (2) shall include the following: - (1) Total suspended solids.
-BMPs shall be designed, installed and maintained to control total suspended solids carried in runoff from the post-construction site as follows:
+BMPs shall be designed, installed and maintained to control total suspended solids carried in runoff from the post-construction site as follows: - a.

-a.
 BMPs shall be designed in accordance with Table 1 or to the maximum extent practicable as provided in subd.
 2. The design shall be based on an average annual rainfall, as compared to no runoff management controls.